-Your annual membership of the Fair Housing Center of Metropolitan Detroit is a tangible demonstration of your support and commitment to equal housing opportunities.
+Your membership of the Fair Housing Center of Metropolitan Detroit is a tangible demonstration of your support and commitment to equal housing opportunities.
 As a member, you agree to fully support the Center’s mission of ensuring equal access to housing without discrimination based on race, color, national origin, religion, sex (including sexual orientation and gender identity), familial status, disability, and all other protected class categories under federal, state, and local anti-discrimination laws and ordinances.

 Your membership, in turn, provides several benefits including: